A comparison of trilinear testing conditions for the paraboloid Fourier extension and Kakeya conjectures in three dimensions: Introduction

 \section{Introduction}

-The purpose of this paper is to compare the trilinear characterizations of the paraboloid Fourier extension conjecture and the Kakeya strong maximal operator conjecture appearing in \cite{RiSa3} and \cite{RiSa2} respectively\footnote{A precursor of the trilinear characterization of the Fourier extension conjecture was attempted in the previous version of this paper on the arXiv, but withdrawn due to a serious error that resulted in too strong a claim.}, and then to discuss some consequences in the final subsection of this introduction.
+The purpose of this paper is to compare the trilinear characterizations of the paraboloid Fourier extension conjecture and the Kakeya strong maximal operator conjecture appearing in \cite{RiSa3} and \cite{RiSa2} respectively, and then to discuss some consequences in the final subsection of this introduction.
 We begin by recalling certain of the trilinear characterizations in $\mathbb{R}^{3}$ obtained in \cite{RiSa3} and \cite{RiSa2}.